pybites/pybites.github.io-source/content/when-classes.md

 Or think about [vehicles](https://en.wikipedia.org/wiki/Vehicle):

-> Vehicles include wagons, bicycles, motor vehicles (motorcycles, cars, trucks, buses), railed vehicles (trains, trams), watercraft (ships, boats), amphibious vehicles (screw-propelled vehicle, hovercraft), aircraft (airplanes, helicopters) and spacecraft ([Wikipedia](https://en.wikipedia.org/wiki/Vehicle))
+> Vehicles include wagons, bicycles, motor vehicles (motorcycles, cars, trucks, buses), railed vehicles (trains, trams), watercraft (ships, boats), amphibious vehicles (screw-propelled vehicle, hovercraft), aircraft (airplanes, helicopters) and spacecraft.

 When you see hierarchies like this, using classes leads to better code organization, less duplication, and reusable code.